AT90S8515/LegacyPVP/README.md

 =========

 League of legends custom client, that is based of LegendaryClient and Wintermint
+###Please use LegenadryClient.
+This client will be underground for a bit

 #Features
 * Bridge all your accounts to one client.
 Add them with the easy to use Auth system